Working with brands globally to shape how they are seen and understood

 Small business are not exempted from the rules in the market

 Small business owners assume branding is a concern for larger companies, but the market makes no such distinction.
 Customers evaluate every business regardless of size through the same lens of perception, trust, and experience.
-What sets successful small businesses apart is not budget, but clarity.
-Those that define what they stand for and express it consistently are far more likely to be chosen.

 Tuesday, January 14, 2025